armanmishra1000/AirVik-Improved/docs/features/project-progress.md

 5. Implement consistent loading and error UI components
 6. Follow established debugging protocol for all future issues
 7. Use centralized password hashing patterns to prevent security issues
+8. **NEW:** Extract token generation utilities for other secure features
+9. **NEW:** Use direct database operations for sensitive security operations
+10. **NEW:** Implement comprehensive test scripts for critical user flows